skinnybeans17/debugger-lab/README.md

 As you are working, **fill out the `debug_log.md` file** with an explanation of how you used the tools we've covered to find the bugs.
 You'll turn this in as part of your homework assignment.

 This one might take you a while!
 It requires some critical thinking as well as understanding someone else's code.
 If you're still stuck after working on the problem for a while, you can check out the `solutions.md` file which gives the answer.

+## Submission

+When you are finished with the lab, you will need to submit the `debug_log.md` file to Gradescope.